-Whether you want to change or not is going to be determined by you.
-This means you have to have an open mind.
+You have a huge say in whether you want to change or not.
+You have a huge influence in how willing you are to accept yourself as being different or whether you try and hold on to what you know.
+You control whether or not you have an open mind.
 Most people are fearful of making changes in themself and fears tend to close the mind down.
 That can make it a bit of a catch-22.Read More

 Counselors continually hear the misunderstandings people have about relationships and capabilities, about life and human development.
 Recently I was asked “Is guilt a medical condition and can guilt be a genetic predisposition that runs in a family?”
 The woman calling said both she and her sister have constantly experienced guilt throughout their life.
 Her mom and grandmother were no different.Read More

 Why would someone want to try meditation for OCD?
 After all, meditation has a bad rap.
 It’s often associated with new age mumbo jumbo and mysticism.
 It’s used by people who eat granola bars and drink wheat grass juice.
 The practice of meditation even conflicts with certain Christian beliefs.

 This is unfortunate, since meditation is a legitimate form of relaxing the mind and body.
 It is a discipline of focused breath and slowing thoughts down.
 That makes meditation for OCD sufferers an appealing discipline to explore.
 While many are put off by anything categorized as alternative healing, it can be a helpful tool to achieve useful states of mind for those dealing with OCD and anxiety.
 And if there is one thing a racing mind or anxious body can use is extra relaxation.Read More

 The first specifically approved prescription medication for OCD treatment was the tricyclic antidepressant Anafranil.
 Since that time the SSRIs Prozac, Luvox, Paxil, Zoloft have been approved.
 Click here to check side effects of these medicationsRead More